 Identity Commons provides some shared infrastructure as a service to Working Groups who want it.
 This infrastructure includes the creation of wikis and mailing lists.
 We encourage those who are proposing the formation of a new working group to start by using the community wiki and the community and stewards email lists for initial interactions.

-Each Active Working Group has a page on this Blog in the right side bar.
+Each active working group also has a page on this site.
 This page articulates what they are and how they work.

 To form a Working Group, the sponsors:

 1: Publish a charter

 Use the Working Group Charter Template to publish a charter on this wiki outlining

 - Qualifications and requirements for participation, if any,